cnguy/kayn/README.md

 The benefits of this approach is that it's implementing Python's named parameters in a way, which was my original goal with this project.

 However, the problem is that some of the functions could be simplified a lot as they only have one parameter and no options such as grabbing a summoner by their summoner ID.
-You would want something like
+You would want something like:

 ```getSummonerByID(id, region, cb)```